alfonsomartinde/prettychecks/README.md

 -------------

-* It will wrap the input with a span which has a fake checkbox as a backround image, previously defined in CSS.
+* It will wrap the input with a span which has a fake checkbox as a backround image, previously defined in CSS file.
-* Add some classes to that span, depending on the input status (checked, disabled, required, error, focus, etc).
+* Add class="..." to the wrapper, depending on the input status (checked, disabled, required, error, focus, etc).
 * Hides the input: available to screen reader users, but visually hidden.
 * When inputs gets focus with keyboard, the wrapper is updated with class="focus"